 How to Budget in Your First Year at University

-University is expensive.
-The books, food shopping and bills are a lot to handle all at once, especially when this is the first time most students have moved out of their home, however, we have some great tips on student budgeting for first years to get their head round before they make that all-important move.
+The books, food shopping and bills are a lot to handle all at once, especially when this is the first time most students have moved out of their home, however, we have some great tips.

 This is a great tool to help you keep on track of your spending and what money you have available.
 It is best to check it regularly, as after a night out down the Student Union; you may not remember how much you spent the day before!